IainPerry/DNA_RNA_processing/docs/integration_guides/nextflow.md

 ```

-Some places have docker instead of singularity, but we dont have that
+Some places have docker instead of singularity, but we dont have that.
+So instead we disable it.

 ```
-// Define profiles for local vs SLURM profiles {
+profiles {
     local {
         process.executor = 'local'